 - Do the lights warm up?
-Incandescent lights make light with heat.
-LED lights make lights by energizing protons through valence bands or a semiconductor substrate (hence the name Light Emitting Diode) and light is produced as they to a lower level energy band.
-This is a super complicated way of saying they don’t use heat to make light so if your lights are plugged in for half an hour and they are still room temperature, more than likely they are LED.
+Incandescent lights make light by heating a filament.
+(They warm up.)
+LED lights create light when protons are energized and travel through valence/energy bands.
+Light is produced as they move to a lower level energy band and give off energy/light.
+This is a super complicated way of saying they don’t create light with heat.
+So, if your lights are plugged in for half an hour and they are still room temperature, more than likely they are LED.

 - Look at the bulb to see if you can actually see an “old-fashioned” filament in the bulb.
 Especially in mini lights (small Christmas tree lights) this is a pretty clear indication that the lights are NOT LED.

 Keep in mind that in larger, retro-style bulbs, some LED manufacturers are synthesizing a type of “filament” to give them an incandescent look.
 AND!
 Sometimes they are even glass.
 In this case go to suggestion #2 and see if they warm up.